EM debt crisis around the corner

 No one likes to restructure their debt, but how that debt up is made affects their ability to do restructuring deals if forced to.

-Holders of local currency assets are typically a soft target for debt reduction for government.
+Holders of local currency assets are typically a soft target for debt reduction for governments.
 A currency depreciation immediately cuts debt but typically causes high inflation.
-Capital controls also allow a government to impose negative real interest rates on local currency instruments that also reduces debt.
-The bigger the share of local currency debt in total debt, the bigger the incentive to depreciate rather than default on FX-debt.
+Capital controls also allow a government to impose negative real interest rates on local currency instruments, which also reduces debt.
+The bigger the share of local currency debt in the total debt, the bigger the incentive to depreciate rather than default on FX debt.

-The good news for sovereign bond holders that is denominated in foreign exchange is that most mature EMs have largely issued debt in the local currency, a process facilitated by Clearstream that has been connecting local debt markets to the international system, allowing traders in London and New York to participate directly on exchanges in places like Moscow or Kyiv.
+The good news for holders of sovereign bonds that are denominated in foreign exchange is that most mature EMs have largely issued debt in local currency, a process facilitated by Clearstream that has been connecting local debt markets to the international system, allowing traders in London and New York to participate directly on exchanges in places like Moscow or Kyiv.
 The dramatic shift came between 2004 and 2012, when the average share of local currency issues in total external sovereign debt in larger EMs increased dramatically, to 60% from 15% reports Oxford Economics.
-For example, Brazil, China, and India's total issues of dollar-sovereign bonds each amount to less than 5% of GDP, so it will likely never be worthwhile for them to default.
+For example, Brazil, China and India's total issues of dollar-sovereign bonds each amount to less than 5% of GDP, so it will likely never be worthwhile for them to default.

-Smaller, less mature frontier markets have not connected their markets to the international system making it onerous for international investors to tap their bond markets and leading those countries which a much larger share of FX obligations.
+Smaller, less mature frontier markets have not connected their markets to the international system, making it onerous for international investors to tap their bond markets and leading those countries to have a much larger share of FX obligations.
 Of the 19 most distressed sovereigns, only four have domestic debt greater than 60% of the total.
-Sovereign spreads of these four are nevertheless temptingly high (Egypt >900bps, Nigeria >780bps, Pakistan >1200bps, and Argentina >2400bps), reports Oxford.
+Sovereign spreads of these four are nevertheless temptingly high (Egypt >900bps, Nigeria >780bps, Pakistan >1200bps and Argentina >2400bps), reports Oxford Economics.

 “Three of the four have demonstrated a long-standing capacity to tap local markets for funding (Argentina is a more complex story), and there may be a case to argue markets are underestimating the role of domestic funding in shielding dollar-debt from default,” says Sterne.
 “A big risk for all four is that domestic funding pressures result in pressures on the current account.
 For them, fiscal stress would most likely transmit to crisis via a pressure on currency and the resulting drain in FX reserves (though only Argentina and Nigeria currently have very low reserves).”

-But most of the counties in distress have relatively low levels of domestic debt: Tunisia, Mozambique, Angola, Tajikistan, El Salvador, Ecuador, and Cameroon each has domestic debt under a third of the total.
+But most of the counties in distress have relatively low levels of domestic debt: Tunisia, Mozambique, Angola, Tajikistan, El Salvador, Ecuador and Cameroon each has domestic debt under a third of the total.
 “For these, when debt reduction is needed, attention will go directly to haircuts,” says Sterne.

 (chart)